polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/installation/README.md

-Installation scripts
+Installation Hyperlambda
 ========

-This folder contains the Hyperlambda scripts, necessary to install your server, the first time.
+This folder contains the Hyperlambda, necessary to install your server, the first time you start your system.
 Typically, it will allow you to create a unique random server-salt, which is used to hash passwords and such for users.
-In addition, it will allow you to create a "root account passsword".
+In addition, it will allow you to create a root account passsword.

-These scripts will only be evaluated once, during the first startup of your server.
+These files will only be evaluated once, during the first startup and initial setup of your server.